New students from the UK & EU

 Main registration period

-If you can’t collect your student card early you will be able to collect it during welcome week on the following dates/locations:
+If you can’t collect your student card early, you'll be able to collect it during Welcome Week on the following dates/locations.
+Please note that you must collect your card on the date and time listed for your Faculty in the table below.

 We’re delighted to welcome you at the start of your student journey.